-Unless you are otherwise notified, your acceptance into the program comes with an offer of financial support, either through the department or an outside contract/grant.
+Your acceptance into the program may or may not come with an offer of financial support, either through the department or an outside contract/grant.
 Each year, a variety of departmental assistantships are available.
 These assistantships require (20) hours of work per week in the department as research or instructional assistants.
 In addition to departmental positions, the program maintains several community assistantships which include placements in local schools and agencies.
 These assignments are made by the program director, although the student may be given leads and asked to interview with the agency.
-The 2012-2013 stipend for a 9-month assistantship for an incoming student is \$16,250.
+The 2013-2014 stipend for a 9-month assistantship for an incoming student is \$16,250.
 A number of opportunities also exist for advanced students to teach undergraduate psychology courses.
 To qualify, students must have taken Psychology 790 (Teaching of Psychology) and the Instructional Development Project's workshop in teaching (see further details below).
 Advanced students sometimes teach courses during the summer for additional income and experience.